 - Web Original

 - A Sherlock Holmes radio drama about Queen Victoria's Diamond Jubilee had Professor Moriarty detailing to Holmes his exact plans for the day:

 Moriarty: "At four PM, I shall return home for a nap and an early dinner... ...At seven, I shall go the gala at Buckingham Palace and blow the place to kingdom come!''

 - Dungeons & Dragons will inevitably have many examples.

-- One of the few universal traits shared by all the Yozi is a deep and masterful appreciation of music.
-The king of hell even leads city wide song and dance numbers through the streets on a regular basis.
+- The Yozi of Exalted are Eldritch Abominations trapped in personalized hells, but universally share a deep and masterful appreciation of music.
+The King of Hell even leads regular city-wide song-and-dance numbers through the streets.
 This might have practical benefits given the nature of Hell, but still.

-- When not raining plagues and disease on the mortal realms, Father Nurgle enjoys tending his garden.
+- In Warhammer Fantasy and Warhammer 40,000, when not raining plagues and disease on the mortal realms, Father Nurgle enjoys tending his garden.
 It's a garden devoted entirely to disease, but hey!
 It's just a garden by another name, right?
 Nurgle is generally depicted as a kind and generous grandfatherly figure who likes spreading his presents.

-- Frequently inverted in Mage: The Ascension and Mage: The Awakening by the use of fate magic.
-Wandering around doing errands and deciding where to wander impulsively while idling around is how entropy-manipulation gets you to the person or item you're seeking.
+- Fate magic in Mage: The Ascension and Awakening inverts this.
+Doing random errands and wandering around on impulse is how entropy manipulation gets you to the person or item you're seeking.